Mangup: History

-Between 1395 and 1404, Theodoro was under the control of Timur, but its prince, Alexios, managed to regain his independence after Timur's death, and his successors maintained it until the Ottoman conquest in 1475, thus ending the last remnant of the Roman Empire after 2228 years of civilization.
+Between 1395 and 1404, Theodoro was under the control of Timur, but its prince, Alexios, managed to regain his independence after Timur's death, and his successors maintained it until the Ottoman conquest in 1475.
 In 1475, Stephen III of Moldavia sent his brother-in-law, Alexander Gabras, to Mangup with the purpose of replacing a local ruler from the Gabras family, who was Alexander's own brother and vassal to the Ottomans.
-In May that same year, the Ottoman commander Gedik Ahmet Pasha conquered Caffa and at the end of the year, after five months of besieging Mangup, the city fell to the assault.
-While much of the rest of Crimea remained part of the Crimean Khanate, now an Ottoman vassal, former lands of Theodoro and southern Crimea was administered directly by the Sublime Porte.
+In May of that same year, the Ottoman commander Gedik Ahmet Pasha conquered Caffa and at the end of the year, after five months of besieging Mangup, the city fell to the assault.
+While much of the rest of Crimea remained part of the Crimean Khanate, now an Ottoman vassal, former lands of Theodoro and southern Crimea were administered directly by the Sublime Porte.

 After the Fall of Constantinople in 1453, many Greek-speaking Qaraites decided to migrate to the Mangup and Chufut-Kale as these places had a familiar Christian Greek culture.

-The Turkish historian Djennebi mention that in 1475, after the taking of Caffa, Gedik Ahmet Pasha decided to take possession of the fortress of Mankup.
+The Turkish historian Djennebi mentions that in 1475, after the taking of Caffa, Gedik Ahmet Pasha decided to take possession of the fortress of Mankup.
 The Greeks established themselves therein and defended it but the Turks captured the fortress.
 The siege of Mangup lasted for half a year and the Turks used cannons.

 The town's inexorable decline continued.
 In 1774 the fortress was abandoned by the Turkish garrison.
-The last inhabitants, a small community of Karaims, abandoned the site in the 1790s.
+The last inhabitants, a small community of Karaim, abandoned the site in the 1790s.

 In 1901, a Greek inscription was discovered in the city.
 The inscription shows that in 1503, almost thirty years after the Turkish conquest, the inhabitants of Mankup still spoke Greek and were taking care to restore the walls of their city.
 From the inscription, historians learned that the population of Mankup was under the power of a Turkish governor.

-In 1913, a Greek inscription was found in a basilica which mention the Emperor Justinian.
+In 1913, a Greek inscription was found in a basilica which mentions the Emperor Justinian.
 The inscription proves that under Justinian the city was already important enough to be considered by the Emperor.
 The same year another Greek inscription was discovered which invokes the blessing of Jesus Christ upon the builders of the wall.